PtitBeescuit/modlist/README.md

 Personnal project for Modpack with friends

 Auto update mods from personnal choice to mods folder on default minecraft appdata directory

+Maybe more update for future release of minecraft and mods